OcelotBabou/Quartz/content/8-NPC/Gods/New Gods/Alber.md

 - **Appearance**:

-Alber is depicted as a powerful and imposing figure, embodying the raw and untamed force of nature.
-She appears as a towering entity, her skin resembles rough tree bark, with patches of moss and lichen growing on her body, while her hair is a tangle of vines.
-Her eyes are a vibrant green, glowing with an inner light, and her limbs are strong and muscular, resembling the trunks of ancient tree.
+Alber is depicted as a towering figure, crafted from the very essence of the primeval forests.
+Her skin is rugged and textured like the bark of ancient trees, weathered and wise, covered sporadically with patches of soft moss and delicate lichen.
+Her hair, a wild and unruly tangle of vines, cascades down her shoulders and back, interspersed with leaves, flowers, and the occasional berry.

+Alber's eyes are a vivid and penetrating green, glowing with a primal and powerful light that reflects the depth and vitality of the natural world.
+While her body is muscular and robust, mirroring the strength of the oldest trees whose roots have delved deep into the earth.
+Her arms and legs are like the trunks of mighty oaks, showcasing her physical strength and her rooted connection to the earth.
+Her movements, though powerful, carry the grace of a creature perfectly in tune with the natural world.

+Adorned with elements of her domain, Alber wears no crafted garments but is instead cloaked in a mantle of foliage that changes with the seasons.
+In spring and summer, it flourishes with the vibrant colors of flowers and fresh leaves; in autumn, it turns to the golds and reds of falling leaves; and in winter, it bears the whites and grays of frost and snow.
 - **Height**: 300cm
 - **Weight**: 190kg
 - **Distinguishing Features**: Her bark-like skin, and her hair made of flowing vines.